Ready for cross-channel sales thanks to powerful IT

 The complex IT and workflow processes in no-line commerce require highly efficient processes.
 The greatest possible flexibility and control are required so that customers always receive the right product via the respective channels and do not lose track of the logistics behind it.
 Where previously you had to ask in the store whether a certain item was available, today there must be absolute transparency online about the stock in the warehouse or branch.

-Compared to previous times, the difficulty lies in creating transparency across channels, not just individual channels.
-For this, retailers need a central platform that reliably informs them about inventory levels in all sales channels at all times - SPOT data management ( SPOT - Single Point of Truth / SSOT - Single Source of Truth ).
-At the same time, it must be possible to create forecasts in order to increase stocks accordingly in times of high demand, for example before the Christmas shopping season, so that availability is guaranteed at all times.
-This requires comprehensive networking of all warehouse structures in central and intermediate warehouses as well as in the individual shops or at other touchpoints.
+Compared to earlier times, the difficulty is to create transparency not only through individual channels, but cross -channel.
+For this, the dealers need a central platform that provides them reliably about the inventory in all sales channels at any time – Spot Data Management ( Spot – Single Point of Truth / SSOT – Single Source of Truth ).
+At the same time, forecasts must be made in order to increase the stocks in times of high demand, for example in front of the Christmas business, so that the availability is guaranteed at any time.
+This requires comprehensive networking of all storage structures in central and intermediate camps as well as in the individual shops or on the other touchpoints.

 All in one platform